ElektraInitiative/PermaplanT/README.md

 - Web: Firefox, Chromium
 - Larger mobile devices like tablets: Progressive Web App (PWA) Android 9+

-It has a server-side component with a database for plants.

 ## Goals

 The overall goals of the app is to enable planning: